Postgres foreign data wrapper for Oracle (oracle_fdw) on MacOS

 1. Install Postgres

-it can be started with brew services start postgres
+it can be started with brew services start postgres.

 2. Install instantclient